CASEE Member Institutions

 New CASEE member!

-CASEE warmly welcomes our brand-new CASEE member the State Agrarian University of Moldova.
+CASEE warmly welcomes our brand-new CASEE member the Faculty of Agrobiotechnical Sciences Osijek, Croatia.

 With 15 CASEE members, our network is prospering successfully!